Harry-Akrill/jupyter_speech_notebook/README.md

-University speech processing assignment
+University speech processing assignment -

-Project conducted in a jupyter notebook which takes in a mp3 file of someone speaking as an input, and applies various manipulation and visualisation techniques to the data.
+Project conducted in a jupyter notebook which takes an mp3 file of someone speaking as input, and applies various manipulation and visualisation techniques to the data.